line/ts-remove-unused/README.md

 ### Knip

 Knip aims to be a comprehensive solution around the idea of detecting unused code (and even dependencies) in repositories.
-While there are obvious differences like tsr supporting only TypeScript projects, here are some notable differences.
+While there are obvious differences like tsr supporting TypeScript projects only, here are some notable differences.

 #### Built for automatic editing